NATIONAL I WANT YOU TO BE HAPPY DAY

 National I Want You to be Happy Day on March 3rd encourages us to do something that makes others happy.
 It also asks us to see others’ happiness from their point of view.
 Putting a smile on someone’s face tends to put… Read more…

 National Anthem Day commemorates the day the United States adopted “The Star-Spangled Banner” as its National Anthem.
 Written by Francis Scott Key, the “Star-Spangled Banner” became the National Anthem in… Read more…

 NATIONAL SOUP IT FORWARD DAY

 National Soup it Forward Day on March 3rd encourages us to deliver love and kindness by the bowlful.
 We all know a warm cup of kindness comes in many forms.
 When I make a pot of soup, it is nearly always enough to feed… Read more…

 NATIONAL COLD CUTS DAY

 Dagwood will eat his heart out on March 3rd because it’s National Cold Cuts Day.
 Call them lunch meats, deli meats, sandwich meats, or cold cuts.
-Some like them thick, while others stack them mile high.
+Some like them thick, while others stack them a mile high.
 Others still just like them with cheese and crackers.
-However you like them, National Cold Cuts Day was made for sandwich and snack makers.
+However you like them, National Cold Cuts Day was made… Read more…

 NATIONAL MULLED WINE DAY